ybergner/cpsx/README.md

 * If a student loses his internet connection and has to log back in, ideally he should be allowed back to the collaborative portion where he dropped off.

+* Students will be able to see one homework item at a time (sequence) and have the chat side-by-side for each question.